 Before you go, organise a variety of ways to access your money in Madagascar, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
-Consult with your bank to find out whether your ATM card will work overseas.
 Credit cards are accepted at a growing number of outlets in Antananarivo and in the provinces, but their use is still not widespread.
 Travellers’ cheques are accepted by some stores, hotels and banks in the capital and in major cities.
 Euros are accepted in hotels and restaurants.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.